Campus Library & Makerspace Storage Systems

 That’s where we come in!
 Our specialists can help optimize your space ensuring everything your students need is always readily available when they require it most.

 COMPACT STORAGE ON-SITE

 Reduce the stacks’ footprint with high-density mobile shelving

 The high-density mobile shelving systems keep materials on-site in about half the space of static shelving.
-Thereby freeing up space for individual study areas.
+This results in freed up space for individual study areas.
 It creates socially distant collaboration areas or other use areas.
 Compact shelving can also create boundary areas to help enforce density guidelines.
-To reduce high-touch surfaces, consider powered mobile systems that allow users to open and close aisles from their personal mobile devices, This cuts down on touch of public screens.
+To reduce high-touch surfaces, consider powered mobile systems that allow users to open and close aisles from their personal mobile devices.
+This cuts down on touch of public screens.
 Now, we can discuss aesthetics.

 Flexible Spaces at a University

 Spacesaver Day Use Lockers mounted on a carriage-and-rail system serve as the basis for the movable room dividers.
 The partitions can be pushed together at one end of the creating a large, open space for guest speakers or other events.
-They can be moved anywhere along the rails to create smaller spaces for collaboration or independent work.
+Another possible solution is to move the partitions anywhere along the rails to create smaller spaces for collaboration or independent work.
 Lockers in a variety of sizes and configurations are designed to accommodate personal belongings and students’ work in progress.
 In addition, the partitions can also feature whiteboards and monitors to facilitate collaboration.
 Furniture on casters adds even more flexibility to the space.